dummylink/test-plnk-dk/Zynq_ReadMe.txt

   - plug the SD card into the zc702 then power up the board.
   - Powerlink will start executes :-)
  **************************************************************************************

+Aditional Notes:
+ For Dual processor design Node Switches are not present FPGA design due to board limitation, Application engineer has to Set the NodeID in Application processor